bgachara/bgachara.github.io/posts/rust_ref.md

 ## Attributes

 - Macros that allow for special things such as set compilation options, conditionally compile pieces of code, ignore lints and denote tests and benchmarks.
-- Can be declared inside the scope of item it is being applied to, *inner attribute*, or before item being applied *outer attribute*
+- They can be declared inside the scope of item it is being applied to, *inner attribute*, or before item being applied *outer attribute*

 ### Inner attributes

-- declared with *#![attribute]* placed as first item declared in its scope.
-- can be used in external blocks, functions, implementationsand modules
+- They are declared with *#![attribute]* placed as first item declared in its scope and can be used in external blocks, functions, implementationsand modules

 ```rust